Marlowe-Haws/3D_Fractal/README.md

 I provided reference images of the original artwork, a smaller version with color coding, and some of my results at various values of N.

-I was able to calculate N=6, but while N=7 seemed like I was not in danger of crashing my system (my 16GB RAM was steadily at around 50%), I waited more than 30 minutes and it still hadn't rendered the image, so I stopped.
+This version utilizing VisPy is vastly superior to the previous version.
+I was able to calculate N=10 without a very long processing time at all and my RAM was at about 60%.

-You can calculate higher values at your discretion if you think your computer can handle it, or to stress test your system.
+You can probably push higher values using this version, especially if you have good hardware.
+I provided an image of this N=10 image for reference with a zoomed view as well.

 ## Creative process - vibe coding